 One day in the summer of 2019 I noticed something sticking up in the middle of the small pond in the front pasture.
-I went down to have a look and it was a cluster of Water Lilies.
+I went down to have a look and it was a cluster of Spatterdock.
 I have been back on the family farm since 2013 and this was the first I had seen it… We always had cows here on the farm, which were sold in 2019, so maybe they had been eating them.

 I don’t know much about water plants yet, but information online says in the past Nuphar lutea and Nuphar lutea subsp. advena were thought to be “the species” found in North America.
 Testing and observation have shown there are actually 8 Nuphar species in North America.
-Many states, including Missouri and Florida (which I read about), say the only species in the state has been determined to be Nuphar advena.
+Many states, including Missouri, say the only species in the state has been determined to be Nuphar advena.
 Even though some maps may show a different story they may not exactly be accurate or up to date.
 So many times when there are a few species that are basically identical, they get identified incorrectly.